19hours/sg-statutes/Acts/Carriage by Air (Montreal Convention, 1999) Act.md

 Chapter V

-Carriage by Air Performed by A Person Other than the contracting Carrier
+Carriage by Air Performed by A Person

+Other Than the Contracting Carrier

 Article 39